jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Becoming a good engineer is about collecting experience.
 Each project, even small ones, is a chance to add new techniques and tools to your toolbox._ — Addy Osmani

-_Software is like poetry.
-Most of it probably should not have been written._ — Anonymous

-_Programming is the art of telling another human being what one wants the computer to do._ ― Donald Knuth

-_Programs are meant to be read by humans and only incidentally for computers to execute._ ― Donald Knuth

 _The computing scientist’s main challenge is not to get confused by the complexities of his own making._ ― Edsger W. Dijkstra

 _In theory, theory and practice are the same.
 In practice, they are not._ ― Attributed to many